 I will also write about some of my cars and other things that may only be of interest to me.

 I have always been interested in cars and tinkering with all manner of mechanical and electrical things.
 I dismantled things as a boy and eventually was able to repair far more than I broke.
 Luckily my dad was a fitter, working with precision engineering, so he was practical and had tools I could borrow until I collected my own.
-My early car and motorbike history was funded as a schoolboy and student by part-time jobs.
-Lack of funds meant that the only way I could keep on the road was to repair, rebuild and maintain everything myself.
-I did have dreams of certain cars, which had to wait a long time until other life essentials were paid for.
+My early car and motorbike history, as a schoolboy and student, was funded by part-time jobs.
+Lack of funds meant that the only way I could keep on the road was to repair, rebuild and maintain everything myself or with the help of my brother.
+I did have dreams of better cars, which never faded but had to wait a long time until other life essentials were paid for.
 My foremost schoolboy dream was to own an E-Type and that, eventually, came true when I was 50 (and again at 52).

 Welcome! (this is really for me, but hopefully you will find something of interest)